colinrcooper/filedups/README.md

 ## Getting Started

-* Create a folder c:\filedups
+* Create a folder e.g c:\filedups (Windows)
-* Copy find_dups.py to c:\filedups
+* Copy find_dups.py to the folder you created

 Optionally, you may need to copy these files if you plan to use a configuration file to set the script parameters or filters:
-* Copy sample-config.txt to c:\filedups
+* Copy sample-config.txt to an appropriate location on your choosing
-* Copy sample-exclude-filters to c:\filedups
+* Copy sample-exclude-filters to an appropriate location on your choosing
-* Copy sample-include-filters to c:\filedups
+* Copy sample-include-filters to an appropriate location on your choosing

-If you use a different folder name than c:\filedups then you will need to edit and change the FilterFile setting in the [General] section of sample-config.txt if you plan to use a configuration file for your scan settings.
+* Change the FilterFile setting in the [General] section of sample-config.txt if you plan to use a configuration file for your scan settings.

 ### Prerequisites

-This software was built and tested with Python 3.6.
+This software was built and tested with Python 3.6 on Windows and Python 3.5 on Ubuntu.

 ### Installing